Non-Allais Paradox and Context-Dependent Risk Attitudes: Empirical Evidence: Worst-Outcome-Shift

-To explore a direct implication of our model, we are interested in creating reversals in participants' risk attitudes that are not compatible with rank-dependent utility models.
-We can achieve such reversals by creating rows of binary comparisons between two lotteries in a choice list or multiple price list table format, similar to \textcite{Holt2002}, \textcite{Chapman2017}, and, more recently, \textcite{Bernheim2020}.
-We include screenshots of the software interface used in the experiment in the appendix.

-Each row of the table represents a task, which is our basic unit of observation.
-Each task represents a choice between `Option A' and `Option B,' where Option A is a two-outcome lottery and Option B is a three-outcome lottery, much as in the original Allais example.
-We group tasks into three stages for distinct purposes.
-While the actual experiment included a third stage as a robustness check, we first focus on the two main stages.
-For the third stage, please see the appendix for details.
+We conducted a simple experiment to document WS patterns using lotteries displayed in a multiple price list (MPL) interface following the tradition of \textcite{Holt2002}, \textcite{Chapman2017}, and, more recently, \textcite{Bernheim2020}.
+Each row of the table represent a task, which is our basic unit of observation.
+Each task asks participants to choose between “Option A” and “Option B.” Option A is a two-outcome lottery and Option B is a three-outcome lottery, much as in the original Allais example.
+Prizes are denominated in points with each point later converted to \$0.01 USD.
+Tasks are grouped into three stages.
+The first two stages are most central to our study of the WS problem.
+The third stage adds additional tasks and serves as a robustness check.
+We summarize its role briefly below.
+We include screenshots of the experimental software interface in Appendix \ref{app:screenshots} and the full experimental instructions in Appendix \ref{app:instructions}.

-In Stage 1, we present a table listing ten tasks.
-Holding all else equal, each task differs only by the size of its worst prize.
-For example, as shown in the screenshot of the experiment's software interface in Figure \ref{fig:stage1_screenshot}, we increase the size of the worst prize for both Option A and Option B by increments of 44 points within a range running from 0 to 400 points.
-Each point is converted to \$0.01 USD.
-We constructed the prizes using the same ratio as we used in the motivating example.

-If a DM exhibits context-dependent risk attitudes, and if some of these values are disappointing, we expect the DM to switch from one option to another.
-Within the ECU framework, we can interpret such a switch as a demonstration of a scenario in which a participant uses multiple utility functions that vary with the context.
-For instance, comparing the first and the last rows of the table on their screen, a participant may opt to use one utility function for a disappointing outcome 0 that seems too likely and another utility function for a less disappointing outcome of 400 points.
-Our first hypothesis tests whether participants indeed exhibit such context-dependent risk-preference reversals.